Joe Crowley: Tenure

 Crowley served as Democratic Caucus Chairman of the United States House of Representatives, the fourth highest leadership position in the House Democratic Caucus.

-Crowley's cousin, New York City firefighter John Moran, was killed as a result of the terrorist attacks of September 11, 2001.
+Crowley's cousin, New York City firefighter John Michael Moran, was killed as a result of the terrorist attacks of September 11, 2001.
 Crowley authored a bill that provided the 9/11 Heroes Medal of Valor to all emergency workers who died as a result of the terrorist acts.
 He also created the Urban Area Security Initiative, which directs money to prevent terrorism toward regions that are seen as the most threatened.

 Crowley, who has spent much time in India, created a Bangladesh caucus and was formerly the chair of the India Caucus.

 On October 10, 2002, Crowley was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.

 Crowley joined Bronx Representative José E. Serrano in 2008 in proposing legislation to help clean up PCB-contaminated schools.

 In April 2011, Crowley received media attention for an angry "speech" he gave without actually speaking.
 Crowley ripped pieces of paper with words to deliver his message.

 Crowley was first elected to the U.S. House of Representatives in 1998.
 The seat was considered open after incumbent Thomas J. Manton retired.

-In the June 26, 2018, Democratic primary for New York's 14th congressional district, Crowley was defeated by challenger Alexandria Ocasio-Cortez, who received 57% of the vote, in what was seen as a massive upset.
-Crowley remained on the general election ballot under the Working Families Party line.
-Ocasio-Cortez called on Crowley to take his name off the ballot, but he responded that he could not unless he moved, died, was convicted of a felony, or filed to run for another office in November as a paper candidate (which he claimed would be a form of electoral fraud).
-Ocasio-Cortez defeated Crowley and Republican Anthony Pappas in the November 6 general election, with Crowley receiving 7% of the vote.

-In February 2019, Crowley resigned as Chair of the Queens Democratic Party and signed on to the lobbying firm Squire Patton Boggs.
-June Bunch was selected to serve as Chair on an interim basis.
-Crowley also became honorary co-chair of the Pass USMCA Coalition, an umbrella organization working to pass USMCA, the Trump administration's replacement for the North American Free Trade Agreement.